n1c3c0d3/Swamp-Cinema-Advanced-Reconnect-Script/README.md

 An easy to run script for Linux users that will keep reconnecting to the Swamp Cinema GMOD server

 ## Important Notes
-Don't forget to edit the contents of the file in your preferred text editor to add the direcotry path of your GMOD CEF Fix patch binary executable location.
+Don't forget to edit the contents of the file in your preferred text editor to add the directory path of your GMOD CEF Fix patch binary executable location.
 Look for the variable at the top: GMOD_CEF_FIX_PATH

 To run this script, simply set executable permissions on the file using the chmod command and open in your preferred linux terminal (e.g. gnome, konsole, kitty)